holoviz/panel/doc/tutorials/basic/build_report.md

 ```

 :::{note}
-If the code was run in a notebook or Python file, the report will have been saved to the file `report.html`.
+If the code was run in a notebook or Python file, the report will have been saved by `report.save("report.html")` to the file `report.html`.
 :::

 Please verify that the file `report.html` has been created.